Our primary focus is to ensure all our patients are empowered with knowledge and have made all our FAQs readily available

 With the ability to be colour-matched to the shade of your tooth, and with a composite resin material that lasts for up to 10 years, it is easy to see why we (and our patients) prefer tooth coloured restorations.

-While sometimes tooth discolouration can be caused by illness, medication or a damaged nerve, typically tooth discolouration is caused by what you decide to eat or drink.
-The consumption of:
+Tooth discolouration can be caused by illness, medication or a damaged nerve, typically tooth discolouration is caused by what you decide to eat or drink.
+The consumption of the following can also turn teeth yellow:

 - Red Wine